-Our services span almost the full range of professional ecological support you may require from undertaking surveys and assessment for inform planning decisions to developing mitigation, management, monitoring, and biodiversity action plans, or implementing habitat enhancement.
+Our services span almost the full range of professional ecological support you may require from undertaking surveys and assessment to inform planning decisions, to developing mitigation, management, monitoring, and biodiversity action plans, or implementing habitat enhancement.
 We develop community engagement wherever possible to extend the reach of the project and advocate an awareness, respect and responsibility that we all have to the wider environment.

 We provide training and capacity building and are currently working on a new system of GIS based infographics to help deliver clear, concise project results in an easily assimilated manner.

 NWC provides an ideal solution to assessing the impacts of developments in biodiversity hotspots around the world and developing a sound approach to conserving habitats.